SoOM3a/c-hello-world/README.md

 # c-hello-world
-A hello world sample by The C Programming Language (K&R)
+A hello world sample by The C Programming Language